Skip to main content

 • Legal classification

-• Not ATMPs: Human body elements for the therapeutic applications
+• Not ATMPs: Human body elements for therapeutic applications

 • Good Manufacturing Practice